 Ensure your gutters and downpipes are clear of blockages.
 If you've seen water flowing over the side of your gutter when it's raining, rather than down the downpipe, it is likely you have a blockage which will need to be addressed.
 Rusting on the underside of metal gutters or bent braces holding a gutter in place are also indications that water has not been able to drain suitably.
 Left unchecked, gutters which don't drain smoothly can overflow and allow water to enter under the eaves and into the roof cavity.

 Also be sure to keep drains around your property clear to enable surface water to clear.
 Drainage grates are there for a purpose - never cover them up with potplants no matter how unsightly you think they are!

 Tenants, if you notice issues with drainage in your rental property, contact your property manager to ensure maintenance is undertaken to prevent the issue escalating.
 It is your responsibility to ensure any maintenance or repairs required are brought to the property manager's attention promptly.

 3. Trim trees and branches

 As a tenant it is your responsibility to maintain trimming of any shrubs or bushes that grow during the tenancy at the property.
 More established trees or those which may have overhanging branches posing a threat to the property should not be dealt with by a tenant, but raised with your property manager for further investigation and/or action from a qualified (and insured) arborist or tree surgeon.

-For tips on making an emergency plan, preparing an emergency kit and more, visit the NSW State Emergency Service (SES) storm preparation guide.
+For tips on planning your actions before a storm, during a storm, and after a storm, visit the NSW State Emergency Service (SES) storm preparation guide.